 As the author notes, “Eight years have passed since I first began writing He Remembers the Barren, and the time is ripe for a second edition.
 I have grown in my knowledge and understanding of the topic of barrenness, both through personal experience and study, and I would like my confession of the theology of the cross in the book to proclaim more clearly how our heavenly Father disciplines us, His dear children, through the gift of suffering in this life.
 I also feel compelled to better and further address the topics of adoption and the ethical issues surrounding in vitro fertilization and other such procedures utilized in the field of infertility medicine.”

 While much of the original book’s content will remain, the reader can expect revisions throughout as well as new chapters and a Q & A appendix helpful for those who desire children and for their loved ones who wish to serve and comfort them.
-The second edition will also contain questions at the end of each chapter, providing for both individual and group study.
+The second edition will also contain questions for discussion and contemplation, providing for both individual and group study.
 New cover artwork will capture the grief and suffering of barrenness but also the hope and comfort found in Christ.

 We anticipate the release date to be early this summer.
 More details to come!